You are viewing documentation for v14 alpha. This version is under active development and APIs may change.

 Test Renderer replaces React Test Renderer

-In v14, React Native Testing Library now uses Test Renderer instead of the deprecated React Test Renderer.
-Test Renderer is a modern, actively maintained alternative that provides better compatibility with React 19 and improved type safety.
+In v14, React Native Testing Library uses Test Renderer instead of the deprecated React Test Renderer.
+Test Renderer works with React 19 and has better TypeScript support.

 What changed:

-• This change is mostly internal and should not require code changes in most cases
+• This is mostly an internal change; your tests should work without modifications in most cases

-• Type definitions have been updated to use HostElement from Test Renderer instead of ReactTestInstance
+• Type definitions now use HostElement from Test Renderer instead of ReactTestInstance

 Migration: